 Economically active population (available labour force)

-The total number of persons aged 15–64 employed and unemployed according to the labour force sample survey.
+The total number of persons aged 15–64 employed and unemployed according to the representative labour force survey.

-In case of the United States of America data refer to the age-group 16–64.
+In case of the United States data refer to the age-group 16–64.

 Activity rate

-Economically active population as a percentage of the total population aged 15–64 according to the LFS survey.
+Economically active population as a percentage of the total population aged 15–64 according to the representative labour force survey.

-In case of the United States of America data refer to the age-group 16–64.
+In case of the United States data refer to the age-group 16–64.

 Number of employed persons

-Data refer to employed persons aged 15–72 in case of Russia, to employed persons aged 15+ in case of Israel and to employed persons aged 16–64 in case of the United States of America.
+Data refer to employed persons aged 16-64 in case of the United States.

 Employment rate: the ratio of employed persons to the population of the corresponding age-group.

-Data refer to employed persons aged 15–72 in case of Russia, to employed persons aged 15+ in case of Israel and to employed persons aged 16–64 in case of the United States of America.
+Data refer to employed persons aged 16–64 in case of the United States.

 Unemployment rate